Eagan, Minnesota: Economy

-Eagan is home to legal publisher West, part of Thomson Reuters (7,350 employees), Blue Cross Blue Shield of Minnesota (3,900 employees), Scantron, and Coca-Cola's Midwest bottling facility (900 employees).
+Eagan is home to legal publisher West, part of Thomson Reuters (5,000 Eagan based employees), Blue Cross Blue Shield of Minnesota (3,900 employees), Scantron, and Coca-Cola's Midwest bottling facility (900 employees).
 The sparsely populated northern portions of the city, being convenient to freeways and MSP Airport, are also home to a number of warehouses and distribution centers, including Minnesota's largest UPS hub (1,400 employees).

 Regional Elite Airline Services, Universal Cooperatives and Buffets, Inc. are also headquartered in Eagan.

 Northwest Airlines had its headquarters in Eagan.
 After Northwest merged with Delta, the Northwest headquarters was disestablished.
 Todd Klingel, president of the Minneapolis Regional Chamber of Commerce, said that losing Northwest, a Fortune 500 company, would be "certainly a blow."
 He added, "But it's been expected for so long.
 Let's get on with it.
 The key is what can we do to minimize the loss to Minnesota."
 Mesaba Airlines employed around 1,830 people when it closed in 2011.

 The Minnesota Vikings relocated their headquarters from Eden Prairie to Eagan, at the site of the former Northwest Airlines headquarters.
 The complex can be seen from Interstate 494. and is also home to the Twin Cities Orthopedics Performance Center, which serves as the Minnesota Vikings Training Facility.
 The facility is 277,000 square feet and includes an outdoor field that seats 6,500 fans.
 Fans can tour the facility or watch the daily activities on one of the six live action cameras around the stadium.